EDUCATION & SPECIAL LICENSE(S)/CERTIFICATIONS:

 Ability to distinguish sounds encompassing a full range of tones and volume.

-Ability to detect a full range of odors such as narcotics, alcohol, smoker and fumes.
+Ability to detect a full range of odors such as narcotics, alcohol, smoke and fumes.

 Possess the visual stamina acuity to operate a motor vehicle safely in both routine and emergency situations during all levels of illumination.